gritzko/replicated.cc/index.md

 Replicated Object Notation (RON) is a format for *distributed live data*.
 RON's primary mission is continuous data synchronization.
-A RON object may naturally have any number of replicas, which may synchronize in real-time or intermittently or stay offline.
+A RON object may naturally have any number of replicas, which may synchronize in real-time or intermittently.

 [JSON](htp://json.org), [protobuf](https://developers.google.com/protocol-buffers/),
 and many other formats *implicitly assume* serialization of separate state snapshots.